opennvm/nvmkv-java/README.md

   free this memory by calling `free()` on a `Value` object before loosing the reference to it.
 This is the only way by which the memory used by these sector-aligned buffers can be recovered.

-* Expiry modes are currently not supported by this binding (global expiry isn't yet supported by directKV anyway).